 He works hard!
-He deserves to be told thanks at least once in 8 years.
+And he deserves to be told thanks at least once in 8 years.
 He has a manager, an assistant director and a director over him.
 Someone should be saying something.
 It’s a good thing he works for the glory of God and not man, isn’t it?
 He’d for sure not be giving his best anymore by now.

 I am well aware that times are tight and money is not always easy to come by.
 Guess what?
 Your childcare provider puts their whole heart into your precious angels and loves them with all of her heart.
 She puts her family, her home, her mind, her body, and her spirit into what she’s doing, and she deserves to be recognized.
 Money is tight for her too.
 Make sure you’re paying her on time so she can pay her bills.

 What is an appropriate gift to appreciate your childcare provider?
 According to etiquette guidelines “Matching one week/session is considered the “norm.”
 If your recipient provides service weekly, give the equivalent of one week’s pay.
 Of course, that may not be practical or possible in many cases (such as someone who uses a nanny at $300 each week), but be as generous and thoughtful as your family budget can afford.”

 I know that Christmas puts so many demands on us, and this is not always possible.
 What you give depends on your personal budget as well.
 Honestly, where I live, I would never expect this and have only received it a few times.
 But guess what?
 I still KNOW I’m appreciated.
 Give your provider the best you can afford to give them.

 When I asked daycare providers what the most special thing any family had done for them was, these were some of their answers: